bretmullinix/nexus-repository-api/readme.md

    1. Set the environment variable **NEXUS_PASSWORD** to your Nexus user password.

+1. HERE ARE A COUPLE OF WARNINGS BEFORE YOU EXECUTE TESTS:

+   1. Swagger generated **function/method** names might be different for each user.
+For example, I have the generated **function/method** called **create_repository35**.
+In my case, the method implementation creates a docker hosted repository.
+Does Swagger generate the code to create a docker hosted repository in the **create_repository35** function/method for every user?
+Please make sure you take a look at the **create_repository35** method definition.
+The method should eventually call a method with the following text **/v1/repositories/docker/hosted', 'POST'**.

+      If you find out that you have a different generated method name for the API, you must change the implementation code.
+For example, in the case of **create_repository35**, the implementation code calls this method in the **swagger_repositories.create_docker_hosted_repository** method.

+      The same goes for any other generic method.
+Please be sure to check the implementation code to ensure you are calling the correct APIs.

+   1. In the **test_swagger_nexus_api.py** class, make sure you aren't creating and deleting repositories and blob stores you plan on using.
+These repositories and blob stores are for testing only.
+Currently, the tests use the docker blob store called **my_docker_repo_store**, and the docker host repository called **my_docker_repo**.

 1. Open the **tests/test_swagger_nexus_api.py** file.
 Change the appropriate properties for the Python tests to fit what you plan on doing.